-Virtual knot theory was first defined by Louis Kauffman in the 1990's \cite{Kauf}.
-Virtual knots are faithfully described by planar knot diagrams with two types of crossings (usual classical crossings and virtual crossings), up to the virtual Reidemeister moves.
-(The virtual Reidemeister moves can be found in Figure 1 of \cite{BK}.)
-Virtual crossings are denoted with a circle around the crossing, see Figures \ref{fig:4.53_knot} and \ref{fig:virtual_trefoil} for an examples of virtual knot diagrams.
+Virtual knot theory was first developed by Louis Kauffman in the 1990s \cite{Kauf}.
+Virtual links are faithfully described by planar link diagrams with two types of crossings, the usual classical crossings and virtual crossings, up to the virtual Reidemeister moves.
+(The virtual Reidemeister moves can be found in \cite[Figure 1]{BK}.)
+Virtual crossings are denoted with a circle around the crossing; see \autoref{fig:4.53_knot} and \autoref{fig:virtual_trefoil} for a examples of virtual knot diagrams.
 One motivation for virtual knot theory comes from Gauss codes.
-From Definition \ref{def:gausscodes}, it is clear that every knot diagram admits a Gauss code.
-However, not all Gauss codes can be realized as planar knot diagrams--this is where a virtual crossing is introduced.
+From \autoref{def:gausscodes}, it is clear that every link diagram admits a Gauss code.
+However, not all Gauss codes can be realized as planar link diagrams--this is where a virtual crossing is introduced.

-The danceability index can be extended into virtual knots in multiple ways.
-A virtual crossing is topologically and algebraically different from a classical overcrossing, and this difference may be reflected in the movement of the dancers at a virtual crossing.
+The danceability index can be extended to virtual links in multiple ways.
+A virtual crossing is topologically and algebraically different from a classical crossing, and this difference may be reflected in the movement of the dancers at a virtual crossing.
 For example, at a virtual crossing, the dancers' paths may meet in a duet or a physical interaction such as a lift.
 This would inspire a different crossing rule for virtual crossings than for classical crossings.
-In the following definition, we give three different options for crossing rules for virtual crossings, which gives rise to three danceability invariants for virtual knots.
+In the following definition, we give three different options for crossing rules for virtual crossings, which give rise to three danceability invariants for virtual links.

 \begin{defn}